Install and Configure App Tester

 Verify your IAP items

-You can easily review the contents of the JSON file.
-From the App Tester main menu, tap the IAP Items in JSON File option to display a human-readable list of the item data in the JSON file.
+To review the contents of the JSON file, go to the App Tester main menu.
+Then tap the IAP Items in JSON File option to display a human-readable list of the item data in the JSON file.

 Next step: Use App Tester